luontola/pa-mentor/README.md

 - Will automatically detect and use a backend running on localhost

-Backend changes; published immediately
+### Server Update (2014-01-26)

+- Fixed the time of data points to be more accurate
+- If downloading a game's data from PA Stats fails, retry it soon

+### Server Update (2014-01-17)

+- Automatically remove the stats of old games

+### Server Update (2014-01-10)

+- Fixed a bug in the percentile calculations causing some low value data points to be ignored

+### Server Update (2014-01-09)

-- Fixed multiple bugs in the percentile calculations
+- Fixed a bug in the percentile calculations causing some random data points to be ignored
 - Show the application version on the index page
-- Automatically remove the stats of old games
-- If downloading a game from PA Stats fails, retry after a minute

 ### PA Mentor 0.1.0 (2014-01-05)